awsdocs/aws-systems-manager-user-guide/doc_source/tagging-parameters.md

 ## Adding tags to existing parameters<a name="tagging-parameters-update"></a>

-You can add tags to custom Systems Manager parameters that you own by using the Systems Manager console or the command line\.
+You can add tags to custom SSM parameters that you own by using the Systems Manager console or the command line\.

 **Topics**
 + [Adding tags to an existing parameter \(console\)](#tagging-parameters-update-console)